 You know what kind of sucks about running a business these days?
 Most of the time you have to do your own email marketing.
-What’s bizarre about this is that most people don’t have qualifications in marketing – like you, probably.
-You’re most likely a personal trainer, life coach, business coach, designer or copywriter.
+What’s bizarre about this is that most people don’t have qualifications in marketing.
+You’re most likely a personal trainer, life coach, business coach, designer, or copywriter.
 You’ve probably been to a handful of conferences where the phrase ‘email nurture sequence’ has been bandied about.
-You probably sat there, nodded your head and wrote ‘Google email nurture sequence’ in your free conference notebook and then totally forgot about it when you got home.
+You nodded your head, wrote ‘Google email nurture sequence’ in your free conference notebook, and then totally forgot about it when you got home.

 Most email marketing gurus are very vague when it comes to explaining how to put together an email nurture sequence.
 They’ll say ‘Oh yeah, an email nurture sequence is like a group of emails you send out to make people buy your stuff.’ and you’re left sitting there thinking ‘How many emails?
 When do I send them?
 And to who?’

 Fear not, Marketing Padawan.
-Here is a guide to creating your first nature sequence.
-Step by step, email by email.
+Here is a guide to creating your first nature sequence, email by email.

-1. Email sequences generally have a minimum of 6 emails before a pitch is made
+1. Email marketing sequences generally have a minimum of 6 emails before a pitch is made

 4. Email 3 (sent three days later) and 4 (sent four days later)